Huulamnguyen/understanding-typescript/README.md

 - The clear recommendations is ES Modules.
 Namspaces will no notice if there are something missing.
 - To support the app running all browsers, we can use **webpack**

-## Section 11: Using Webpack with TypeScript
+## Section 11: Using Webpack with TypeScript <a name="using-webpack-with-typescript">

 - Webpack is a tool used to reduce HTTP requests.
 - Webpack helps us bundle our files together, optimize code, speed up the application